tilznit/craft.htb/README.md

 **really?**

 Gave me Dinesh's creds, which we already have.
-Surely this wasn't the only creds avaiable in this database.
+Surely these weren't the only creds avaiable in this database.
 Why was this the case?
 I even tried adding `LIMIT 2` and it still only leaked Dinesh.
 I have Dinesh's `id` in the database, I tried excluding that `id` with the below query and got `ebachman`'s creds.

 ```python
 sql = "SELECT `id`,`username`,`password` FROM `user` WHERE `id` != 1"